Girl Scout Cookies can be purchased from Girl Scouts participating in

 With special regard for allergen concerns, our bakers bake Girl Scout Cookies in state-of-the-art facilities, and consumers can be assured that every required safety protocol is adhered to in order to prevent cross-contact of ingredients.
 Consumers with additional questions can find out more by visiting the baker websites: ABC Bakers or Little Brownie Bakers.
 To find out which licensed baker supplies your council with cookies, contact your local Girl Scout council.
 Ingredients may differ slightly by baker so refer to the printed packaging for this information.

-All packaged goods in the U.S., including Girl Scout Cookies, are required to include a mandatory allergen disclosure identifying any of the top 8 food allergens present as ingredients either in the ingredients list or through a “Contains” statement.
+All packaged goods in the U.S., including Girl Scout Cookies, are required to include a mandatory allergen disclosure identifying any of the top nine food allergens present as ingredients either in the ingredients list or through a "Contains" statement.
 A precautionary allergen disclosure (“Made in shared facility with”) was added to all Girl Scout Cookie packaging labels last season to ensure transparency about any allergens that may be present in the bakery where Girl Scout Cookies are made.
-For more information, check out Meet the Cookies.
 If you have concerns as to whether a product is right for you, please check with your healthcare provider.